Bolt Pattern Calculator — in, lbs

 FAQ

 What is the difference between N-type and X-type?
-N-type assumes threads are in the shear plane (lower capacity).
-X-type assumes threads are excluded from the shear plane.
+N-type assumes threads are in the shear plane (lower capacity, Fnv=54 ksi for A325).
+X-type excludes threads from the shear plane (Fnv=68 ksi).
+When in doubt, use N — it is the safer assumption and most shop drawings do not control thread location.

 Misha Noyr, M.Eng.